DowellLivingLab/Digital-Twin-Note-Taker-Ideation.Dowell/CONTRIBUTING.md

-Branch the master
+### Digital Twin Note Taker

+Master file is added in the repository
-Develop your own logic
+Develop your own logic for digital twin note taker Take branch from the master file
-Commit
+Commit your branches on a daily basis
+We will review all branches and commit the best one Next day, you have to take branch from the new master file and work on it